 Step 10: Connect with other Researchers

 Now, more than ever, there are online connections to be made!
-There are hundreds of blogs to follow, webinars to watch, and plenty of groups to join.
-In fact, I have a wonderful Facebook group called the Scandinavian Genealogy Group that caters to hobby genealogists of Scandinavian heritage, and I know that mine’s far from the only one out there.
+There are hundreds of blogs to follow, webinars to watch, and plenty of social media groups and forums to join.
 Whatever niche you’re researching, there’s a resource for that!
 So connect with others who are looking for the same people and places because that’s a great way to learn something new!
 And who knows, you may end up meeting a cousin or two!